 When the Morrills moved to Cullowhee, they discovered a small number of Catholic students, mostly athletes, recruited from New Jersey, Pennsylvania, and Illinois.
-Nell Morrill invited the students to meet at their home in Reynolds Hall, on campus.
+Anna Morrill invited the students to meet at their home in Reynolds Hall, on campus.
 This was the beginning of any kind of ministry for students at WCU.
 The original group consisted of six students and the Morrills.
 Fr.
 John Loftus, who resided in Sylva as assistant pastor for the missionary region, would occasionally attend these Wednesday night meetings to offer Mass for the students.

 Great things were to come from these small beginnings, by the grace of God.
 Fr.
 Loftus began to rent a barbershop in Cullowhee to offer Mass on Wednesdays.
 A frequent attendee was Michael William Murphy, who developed a special report with the students and would often provide rides for them to Mass on Sundays, and take them to lunch afterwards.
 In 1959 Dr. Murphy purchased a house on Dix Gap for use as a permanent student center.
 He remodeled it to include a chapel, and by 1960 Mass was offered there weekly during the school year.